 A clerk in Birmingham, England was placing a package on a shelf in a post office.
-As he was lifting it from a cart, it broke open and out fell what appeared to be a pair of “heavy-duty” handcuffs that were not put together and locked.
+As he was lifting it from a cart, it broke open and out fell what appeared to be a pair of “heavy-duty” handcuffs that were unlocked.

 Jokingly, he said to an associate, “I dare you to try these on for size.”

 What a picture of sin.
-At first, it promises to bring pleasure and enjoyment - a time of fun and pleasure.
-Then, it takes one “captive” and one is no longer free.
-But, we know there is one who can free us: Christ our Savior.
-“The Lord sets prisoners free,” promised the Psalmist.
+At first, it promises to bring pleasure and enjoyment - a time of fun and laughter.
+Then, it takes one “captive,” and one is no longer free.
+But we know there is one who can free us: Christ our Savior.
+“The Lord sets prisoners free,” proclaimed the Psalmist.

 Prayer: Help us, Lord, to accept the freedom that can be ours through Your Son.
 May we place our trust in You!
 In Jesus’ Name, Amen.

-Scripture for Today: Psalm 146:7c The Lord sets prisoners free,
+Scripture For Today: The Lord sets prisoners free.
+Psalm 146:7c